anitsh/anitsh/README.md

 **As a software solutions consultant, I work closely with my clients to understand their business, identify their problems and gain their trust to help solve those problems.**

-_Remember to get a thorough consultation before making any investment in your software assests.
-It will save you time, money and a lot of headaches later!_
+Remember to get a thorough consultation before making any investment in your software assests.
+It will save you time, money and a lot of headaches later.

 # Build Quality Software